Hon-lab/pySpade/README.md

   -cf CUTOFF_FC, --cutoff_fc CUTOFF_FC
                         specify the cutoff of fold change.
 Default is 0.2 (fold change is more than 20 percent) -cs CUTOFF_SIGNIFICANCE, --cutoff_significance CUTOFF_SIGNIFICANCE
-                        specify the cutoff of Significance_scpre.
+                        specify the cutoff of Significance_score.
 Default is -5 (Significance score is smaller than -5) -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         specify an output folder directory.
 ```